emileaben/tma2017-ripeatlas-exercise/README.md

 *Task1: Pick 1 of `[1-50]-courier.push.apple.com` and do a RIPE Atlas DNS resolution, focusing on your home country (5 minutes)*
 Example: 42-courier.push.apple.com

+`@Emile: I would make it a stretch goal for people familiar with RA to do a full reproduction, while people with little or no experience just follow our path to do it for 1 domain`
 `TODO: We need a lot of Ripe Atlas accounts and some credits for this` `@Emile: I suggest people are allowed to collaborate, is that fine?`